The Transformers: The Movie: United States

-The film was originally released in 1987 on VHS, Betamax, and LaserDisc in North America by Family Home Entertainment.
-The 1987 VHS release remained on the Billboard Top Kid Video Sales top 25 chart for at least 40 weeks.
+The film was originally released on VHS and Betamax by Family Home Entertainment in February 1987 with a suggested retail price of $79.95.
+It debuted at #12 on the Billboard Top Kid Video Sales top 25 chart and remained on the list for the at least 40 weeks.

-Rhino Home Video released the film on VHS in 1999.
+Later releases include Rhino Home Video, who released the film on VHS in 1999.
 This version uses the UK master which has scrolling text and narration at the beginning to replace the cast credits, and an additional closing narration assuring viewers that "Optimus Prime will return."
 This narration was present in the British theatrical release.
 The company released the film on DVD on November 7, 2000, with a newly remastered print based on the US version, and restores Spike's swear.
 It was distributed exclusively in Canada by Seville Pictures.

 Following Rhino's home video rights to Sunbow's catalog expiring, Sony Wonder released a two-disc 20th-anniversary special edition on November 7, 2006.
 This release featured a brand-new widescreen remaster of the film, in addition to the original fullscreen version.
 The extras include several audio commentaries, newly produced behind-the-scenes featurettes, storyboards, commercials, and an episode from Transformers: Victory – "Scramble City: Mobilization".
 However, it only features audio commentary.

 Shout!
-Factory released a 30th-anniversary edition on Blu-ray and DVD on September 13, 2016.
+Factory holds the rights to the movie as with the television series, and releases anniversary editions of the movie.
+The company released a 30th-anniversary edition on Blu-ray and DVD on September 13, 2016.
 Shout!
 Factory released a 35th-anniversary edition on 4K Ultra HD Blu-ray on August 3, 2021.
+A 40th-anniversary edition is set to release on November 17, 2026, with a Dolby Vision print accompanied by a new Dolby Atmos soundtrack in addition to numerous bonus features, including the Optimus Prime: Awakening short presented during The Apology Tour theatrical screenings.

 The film grossed $29.4 million in domestic DVD and Blu-ray home sales.